DanielEricParker/HF0d/README.md

 Installation Instructions:
 1. Clone this repository
 2. Install Julia 1.10 (e.g. using https://github.com/JuliaLang/juliaup.)
+Note: earlier versions of julia may be incompatible with this package.
 3. Install packages needed for this code:
-- Call `julia --project=/path/to/the/folder/where/this/repository/was/cloned/`.
+- Call `julia --project=/path/to/HD0d/`.
 - Alternatively, navigate to the folder with the command line, then call `julia --project=.`
 - Press "]" to enter the julia package manager.
 - Type `instantiate` then press return to install required packages.